niftools/formast/doc/api/ast.rst

    See `boost documentation <http://www.boost.org/libs/optional>`_.

-   The SWIG wrappers exposes minimal, but sufficient, functionality:
+   The SWIG wrappers expose minimal, but sufficient, functionality:

    .. cpp:function:: T & get()

-      Returns a reference to the contained value, throwing an exception if no value is contained.
+      Returns a reference to the contained value, throwing a SWIG ValueError exception if no value is contained.

    .. cpp:function:: bool is_initialized() const